RadW2020/radw2020.github.io/_posts/2018-10-12-Reactivity.md

 - Reactive Systems and Reactive Programming are often misunderstood.
-- They are not equivalent
+- They are not equivalent.
 - Reactive Systems apply the **Reactive Principles** at the architectural levels.
-- Reactive Programming can be used to build Reactive Systems (or not)
+- Reactive Programming can be used to build Reactive Systems (or not).

 ## Reactive Architecture